MichaelSolati/geofirestore-js/README.md

 Simple.
 Easy.
 And very similar with how Firestore handles a `get` from a Firestore `Query`.
 The difference being the added ability to say query `near` a `center` point, with a set `radius` in kilometers.

 ## Limitations
 Internally GeoFirestore creates multiple geohases around a requested area.
 It queries them and furter calculations on the seperate results are done within the libary.
-Because of this at this time the additional filtering methods `orderBy`, `limit`, `startAt` and `endAt` can not be passed though GeoFirestore to [Cloud Firestore](https://firebase.google.com/docs/firestore/).
+Because of this the additional filtering methods `orderBy`, `limit`, `startAt` and `endAt` can not be passed though GeoFirestore to [Cloud Firestore](https://firebase.google.com/docs/firestore/) at this time.

 ## Contributing